-During 2018, our Board of Directors met five times.
-Attendance of our directors at all Board and committee meetings averaged 99%.
-During 2018, every director attended at least 75% of the aggregate number of meetings of the Board and all committees of the Board on which he or she served.
+During 2023, our Board of Directors met six times.
+Attendance of our directors at all Board and committee meetings averaged 98%.
+During 2023, every director attended at least 75% of the aggregate number of meetings of the Board and all committees of the Board on which he or she served.
 Our Corporate Governance Guidelines require that each director make all reasonable efforts to attend the Company's Annual Meeting of Shareholders.
-In 2018, all of the directors attended the Annual Meeting of Shareholders.
-Each regularly scheduled meeting of the Board includes an executive session of only non-employee directors.
-Mr. Mitau, Chairman of the Board, presides at the executive sessions.
+In 2023, all of the directors attended the Annual Meeting of Shareholders.
+Each regularly scheduled meeting of the Board includes an executive session of only non-employee directors, and our independent Chair of the Board presides at the executive sessions.